top of page

 Hair salon owner working on local SEO for business

-Local SEO is an SEO [Search Engine Optimization] strategy that is customized to local search queries.
+Local SEO is an SEO [Search Engine Optimization] strategy specializing in local search queries.
 It often goes unnoticed, but it is just as essential as regular SEO.
 Your community is the best place to find leads.
 This is especially true for small businesses.
 Half of all Google searches are for local products and services.

 The goal is the same as regular SEO: rank high (at least in the top ten) in the SERPs or Search Engine Result Pages.
-However, it is different from general or organic SEO because there are different ranking factors.
+However, local SEO is different from general or organic SEO because there are various ranking factors.
 Instead of focusing on relevance and authority, local SEO focuses on relevance, location, and prominence.

 So, how does local SEO work, and more importantly, how can you get it to work for your small business?
 Keep reading to learn how to improve your local SEO strategy.